4 Structuring analytics projects

 - What is this data’s provenance?
 Can I trust it?

-- How much of it is missing, and why is it missing?
+- How much of it is missing and why is it missing?
+The why here can be important.

 - Can I use this data?